 - 1. Obtaining an examination by stealing or collusion; - 2.
-Discovering the content of an examination before it is given;

-- 3. Using an unauthorized source of information (notes, textbook, text messaging, internet) during an examination, quiz, or homework assignment; - 4.
+Discovering the content of an examination before it is given; - 3.
+Using an unauthorized source of information (notes, textbook, text messaging, internet) during an examination, quiz, or homework assignment; - 4.
 Entering an office or building to obtain unfair advantage; - 5.
 Taking an examination for another; - 6.
 Altering grade records; or - 7.
-Copying another's work during an examination or on a homework assignment.
+Copying another's work during an examination or on a homework assignment; - 8.
+Rewriting another student's work in Peer Editing so that the writing is no longer the original student's; - 9.
+Taking pictures of a test, test answers, or someone else's paper.